• Skip to primary navigation

 Barrio de Santa Cruz

 The Old Town is the historical heart of Alicante.
-With its winding cobbled streets and flower-adorned Spanish apartments, it is one of the most attractive spots for spending a few pleasant hours, especially if you are looking for Spanish old world charm.
+With its winding cobblestoned streets and flower-adorned Spanish apartments, it is one of the most attractive spots for spending a few pleasant hours, especially if you are looking for Spanish old world charm.

 In the evening, Barrio de Santa Cruz comes alive with cocktail bars, tapas establishments and restaurants, ideal for socialising with friends until the early hours.